rebeccaacioadea/project-3/README.md

 Example of how the CRUD functionality is executed on the Backend through the controller.
 ![](https://i.imgur.com/iNnDxz4m.png)

-We call our external API from the Backend
+We call our external API from the backend.
 ![](https://i.imgur.com/JOFEfX0l.png)

 When the user needs to add, update or delete a plant, message or a comment, we created authentication process through ***secure route***.
 Therefore, a user can only post on the app if they are registered and have logged in on the app and they can only update or delete what they have posted.